Pankajkumar12345678/Sehat_Saathi/readme.md

    - Implement blockchain technology to ensure secure and tamper-proof patient records.
    - Provide patients with greater control over their data.

+6. **Deep Learning Models for Enhanced Diagnosis and Prediction**:
+   - Leverage deep learning techniques to improve the accuracy and precision of medical diagnoses.
+   - Expand and diversify datasets for more robust model training, allowing the AI to handle a wider variety of conditions and improve prediction capabilities.

+ 7. **Integration of Drug Interaction Component**:
+   - Incorporate a specialized module that analyzes drug interactions to reduce the risk of adverse effects and optimize treatment regimens.
+   - Ensure real-time updates on drug interactions as new medications and research emerge.

+ 8. **Expansion of AI Agents for Diverse Disease Analysis**:
+   - Add more AI agents tailored for specific diseases, enabling the system to offer targeted insights and approaches for a wider range of medical conditions.
+   - Provide healthcare providers with specialized tools for more effective diagnosis and personalized treatment strategies.

 ---